Return to the search form Return to your search results

 If you are accepted to the program, you will be asked to commit to participating in your program by submitting the University of Iowa Confirmation of Participation form by mid-March.

-The application deadline for the Summer 2022 program is February 21, 2022.
+The application deadline for the Summer 2024 is February 12.

 Iowa Regents CISI Health Insurance Information